AdobeDocs/marketo-measure.en/help/advanced-marketo-measure-features/view-through-attribution/configuring-doubleclick-campaign-manager-view-through-attribution.md

 ## Measuring View Through Attribution {#measuring-view-through-attribution}

+>[!IMPORTANT]
+>
+>Due to privacy concerns, third-party cookies are on the way out.
+Google Chrome's announced Q3 2024 deprecation of third-party cookies effectively marks the end of this form of tracking.
+As a result, Adobe is deprecating Marketo Measure functions which rely on third-party cookies; specifically, Cross-Domain Tracking and View-through Attribution, which use the Google/DoubleClick impression cookie.
+No other functions of Marketo Measure will be impacted.
+First-party cookie usage is also not impacted.
+In light of Google's schedule, the expected deprecation date for the two functions above is 6/1/2024.
+Related data collected before this date remains available to Adobe customers.

 >[!NOTE]
 >
 >If you are using the [!DNL Marketo Measure] and [!DNL DoubleClick Campaign Manager] integration, we require an [API connection](/help/api-connections/utilizing-marketo-measures-api-connections/integrated-ad-platforms.md#how-to-connect-ad-platforms) so we can download details of the campaigns and creatives to resolve the ads.